diku-dk/futhark/docs/uniqueness-types.rst

-To prevent this, we will want to update the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, such as copying the array.
-With an in-place modification, a ``let-with`` can modify the array in time proportional to the slice being updated (*O(1)* in the case of the Fibonacci function), rather than time proportional to the size of the final array, as would the case if we perform a copy.
+To prevent this, we will want to update the array *in-place*, that is, with a static guarantee that the operation will not require any additional memory allocation, such as copying the entire array.
+With an in-place modification, a ``let-with`` can modify the array in time proportional to the slice being updated (*O(1)* in the case of the Fibonacci function), rather than time proportional to the size of the final array, as would the case if we performed a full copy.
 In order to perform the update without violating referential transparency, we need to know that no other references to the array exists, or at least that such references will not be used on any execution path following the